Joint or double PhD

 In case of a joint or double PhD, one university will be the 'home institution'.
-The other university will act as the 'partner institution'.
+The other universit(y)(ies) will act as the 'partner institution(s)'.

-- In case of an incoming joint PhD, the other university acts as the home institution.
-Consequently, incoming joint PhD students are enrolled at the other university when they apply for their joint PhD with UAntwerp.
-They wish to conduct joint PhD research with a supervisor employed by our university as a member of the tenured academic staff (ZAP).
-They must conduct at least 6 months of research at UAntwerp.
+- In case of an incoming joint PhD, another university acts as the home institution.
+Incoming joint PhD students are already enrolled at their home university when they apply for their joint PhD with UAntwerp.
+They wish to conduct joint PhD research with a supervisor at UAntwerp who is a member of the tenured academic staff (ZAP).
+They must conduct at least 6 months of research at all universities involved.

 The designation of the 'home institution' or 'main institution' can be determined based on one or more of the following elements: